-A key component of any divorce with children is a court enforceable joint parenting plan.
+A key component of Arizona divorce with children is a court enforceable joint parenting plan.
 This is a judge-signed order which lays out the rules of the road for sharing joint custody of the children post-Decree.

 When parents cannot mutually agree on a joint parenting plan, the court will impose its own plan that both parents must follow concerning the children’s health and welfare.
 The law requires that the best interest of the child be the lead consideration above any other.
 Moreover, judges are commanded by statute to maximize the amount of parenting time for each parent.